 Master Musician Award

 A couple of years ago I added in a subjective award called the “Master Musician Award.”
-The idea behind this award is that it recognizes a student who has developed into a self-motivated, self-learning musician.

 I’ve been trying to tweak and perfect my description for this award over the years.
 I’m not sure I’m quite there, but here is how I present it: